Srikanthholo/XR/ContentLibrary.md

 1. Click on check status to check the status of the file that is under processing.

-### Note:
+#### Note:
-- File types 2D video, 360 video and 3D
-model will be processed before it is ready for use
+- File types 2D video, 360 video and 3D model will be processed before it isready for use
 - When the processing is complete, status of the file changes to Ready for use.